 Each volunteer helps make BrightHouse a place of safety and warmth for victims of sexual and domestic abuse.
 We encourage questions, suggestions, and open exchange between staff and volunteers.

 We are excited that you are interested in knowing more about volunteer opportunities.
 We hope you will consider what role you can play in supporting survivors in our community.
+Click here to print out full application and return to the BrightHouse Hutchinson office or come into the Hutchinson office to receive an application.

 REQUIREMENTS TO VOLUNTEER

 Any person at least 18 years of age is eligible to apply to volunteer.
 No prior training related to sexual assault or domestic violence is necessary to become a volunteer, although survivors are asked to wait at least one year before volunteering.
+Volunteers must be able to pass a background check and do a fingerprint screening.

 WHAT YOU CAN DO